HKUST-ISD-Soft-Robotics-Lab/OpenFish-Edu/README.md

 ## What is new
 - OpenFish(original) -> OpenFish-Edu
-    - Deleted and simplified rail component designed for adjusting wire tension.
-The same tensioning effect can be achieved by improving the assembly process.
     - Modify fish case part for direct installation of gearbox mechanism.
     - Modify the gearbox part to make transmission more reliable.
     - Other minor changes and bug fixes.